DreamWorks Animation Television

-DreamWorks Animation Television (abbreviated as DWATV or simply DAT) is an American animation studio that serves as the television production arm of DreamWorks Animation, itself a subsidiary of Universal Pictures and a division of Comcast's NBCUniversal.
-Founded in 1996, the entity was formerly named DreamWorks Television Animation.
+DreamWorks Animation Television (formerly DreamWorks Television Animation, abbreviated as DWATV) is an American animation studio that serves as the television production arm of DreamWorks Animation, itself a subsidiary of Universal Pictures and a division of Comcast's NBCUniversal.
 Its first programs from the 1990s and early 2000s used the live-action television logo, and were produced by DreamWorks Television, before DWATV and its parent company were spun off into an independent company in 2004 and later purchased by NBCUniversal in 2016.
-In total, the division has released 51 programs, with 9 in development.
+In total, the division has released 60 programs, with 6 in development.

 History

-The company was first formed in 1996 as the animation division of DreamWorks Television, a subsidiary of the main DreamWorks studio.
-The TV division was spearheaded by Jeffrey Katzenberg and Steven Spielberg and was headed by former Walt Disney Television Animation executives Gary Krisel and David Simon.
+The company was first formed in 1996 as the animation division of DreamWorks Television, a subsidiary of the main live-action DreamWorks Pictures studio.
+DreamWorks Pictures also had an animated film subsidiary named DreamWorks Animation, although DreamWorks Television Animation did not operate as a subsidiary of it in the 1990s.
+DreamWorks' TV division was spearheaded by Jeffrey Katzenberg and Steven Spielberg and was headed by former Walt Disney Television Animation executives Gary Krisel and David Simon.
 DWTA only produced two series: Invasion America and Toonsylvania.
-In a move to consolidate, DreamWorks Television Animation was shut down in 1999 as well as the direct-to-video subsidiary merged with the studio's feature animation division, as a way for the company to reorganize its animation divisions to operate under one umbrella.
-More than two-thirds of the TV division's 50 employees were transferred to the direct-to-video unit and it was expected that only a minimal number of employees were be affected by the reorganization.
+In a move to consolidate, DreamWorks Television Animation was shut down in 1999 with the direct-to-video subsidiary subsequently merged into the studio's feature animation division, as a way for the company to reorganize its animation divisions to operate under one umbrella.
+More than two-thirds of the TV division's 50 employees were transferred to the direct-to-video unit and it was expected that only a minimal number of employees would be affected by the reorganization.

+In September 2001, DreamWorks released an animated series for Fox Kids titled Alienators: Evolution Continues.
+This series was based on the 2001 live-action film Evolution, which was released earlier in 2001 by DreamWorks Pictures (with Columbia Pictures handling international distribution).
+Since DreamWorks Television Animation had shut down by this point, the series was handled by the main DreamWorks Television division, in association with DIC Entertainment, Columbia TriStar Television and other parties.
+In August 2004, DreamWorks released a 3D animated television series titled Father of the Pride.
+This was the first animated series to be officially produced by DreamWorks Animation.